The Heart of the Community

-The RM and project consultants will be giving two presentations on the South St. Clements Activity Centre at their Pre-Budget Open House on Tuesday, February 20, 2018 at 2:00 pm and again at 7:00 pm.
+The RM and project consultants will be giving two presentations on the St. Clements Activity Centre at their Pre-Budget Open House on Tuesday, February 20, 2018 at 2:00 pm and again at 7:00 pm.
 Staff, mayor and Council will be on hand to answer any questions.

-Mayor Debbie Fielbelkorn says, “The long-awaited new south St. Clements Activity Centre will serve as a hub for the community and promote activity among its residents, as well as attracting visitors to the area.
+Mayor Debbie Fielbelkorn says, “The long-awaited new St. Clements Activity Centre will serve as a hub for the community and promote activity among its residents, as well as attracting visitors to the area.
 We are grateful to the province for their financial support.”

 Phase 1 will consist of site preparation, additional community consultation, conceptual design services and building site preparation.

 After a thorough public engagement process and extensive efforts from volunteers and RM Councilors, a gap was identified in South St. Clements recreational activities.